yunshengtian/AutoOED/docs/source/content/manual-personal/export-data.rst

 .. figure:: ../../_static/manual-personal/export-data/statistics.png
    :width: 300 px

 You can select which statistics to export then click the ``Export`` button.
-Similarly a system window will pop up asking about the file location and file name.
+Similarly, a system window will pop up asking about the file location and file name.
 After that, the CSV file will be generated at the specified location.